riverrun/drat/README.rst

 You can also analyze multiple texts / links by creating a text file with the filenames / links written in it.

+A simple example of how drat can be used in a web application is provided in the webapp directory.

 Use
 ~~~